Updated May 15, 2023

 The efficient feature extraction process ensures:

-- Zero correlation among the features, thereby achieving independence and minimality of feature-set.
-This objective is achieved using techniques like Principal Component Analysis (PCA), Gram-Schmidt orthogonalization process, etc.
+- Zero correlation among the features, thereby achieving independence and minimality of the feature set.
+People achieve this objective using techniques like Principal Component Analysis (PCA), the Gram-Schmidt orthogonalization process, etc.

 2. Artificial Neural Networks

 A Neural Network comprises weighted interconnections between the set of computing nodes at consecutive layers.
-The optimal weights of connections are deduced in the learning phase by adjusting them as per the common weight sharing strategy and in accordance with the feedback received from the implemented backward-propagation algorithm.
+The optimal weights of connections are deduced in the learning phase by adjusting them per the common weight-sharing strategy and the feedback received from the implemented backward-propagation algorithm.
 Technically, each node calculates the weighted sum of values propagated to its input.
-The criteria for computed values to feed-forward to the next layer are regulated by activation functions.
-After a series of epochs, constituting feed-forward and back-propagation stages, weights, and other network parameters converge to optimal values ending up with the most appropriate model.
+Activation functions regulate the criteria for computed values to feed forward to the next layer.
+After a series of epochs, constituting feed-forward and back-propagation stages, weights and other network parameters converge to optimal values ending up with the most appropriate model.

 The most commonly used Artificial Neural Networks are:

 - Convolutional Neural Networks (CNN) convolves the received input with the learned spatial filters/patterns to identify features at the convolution layer.
-These signals are feed-forwarded to the next layers that are fully connected to perform recognition tasks.
+These signals are feed-forwarded to the next layers fully connected for recognition tasks.

-- The robustness of convolution to translational variations fuels the recognition or labeling of features effectively, and this approach is extensively used in image recognition applications.
+- The robustness of convolution to translational variations effectively fuel the recognition or labeling of features, and researchers extensively use this approach in image recognition applications.

-- Recurrent Neural Networks (RNN) uses Long Term Short Memory (LTSM) for smart estimation of unknown values from the given series of past data.
+- Recurrent Neural Networks (RNN) use Long Term Short Memory (LTSM) to estimate unknown values from the given series of past data.

 3. Deep Learning

-Deep learning architecture has more hidden layers between the input and output layers when compared to that of artificial neural networks.
-This architectural change facilitates the deep learning framework to perform automatic feature extraction along with classification learning.
+Deep learning architecture has more hidden layers between the input and output layers when compared to that artificial neural networks.
+This architectural change facilitates the deep learning framework to perform automatic feature extraction and classification learning.
 These models employ supervised learning to train with well-labeled datasets.
-Despite inherent complexity in the architecture with numerous hidden layers, the learning time of the model can be drastically reduced with the usage of high-performance parallel-computing GPUs.
+Despite the inherent complexity of the architecture with numerous hidden layers, the learning time of the model can be drastically reduced with the usage of high-performance parallel-computing GPUs.

 Applications of AI

-So now we are discussing the theories and methods related to AI revolutionized all fields, including Retail, Finance, Space research, Healthcare, Consumer Electronics, Automobiles, etc.
+So now we are discussing the theories and methods related to AI revolutionizing all fields, including Retail, Finance, Space research, Healthcare, Consumer Electronics, Automobiles, etc.